3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 ## Footnotes

+[1] The example in the original video uses a circle of radius $3$ as an example while this article uses a circle of radius $1$.

-[1] You may notice that the other division of the circle that respects symmetry is dividing the circle into slices, like a pizza.
+[2] You may notice that the other division of the circle that respects symmetry is dividing the circle into slices, like a pizza.
 Challenge question: How could use this advantage to provide an alternate argument for the area of the circle?

-[2] You might hypothesize that the appropriate shape would be a trapezoid, but how would you be sure that those small diagonal edges are straight lines?
+[3] You might hypothesize that the appropriate shape would be a trapezoid, but how would you be sure that those small diagonal edges are straight lines?
 It's not hard to intuitively justify but to make it rigorous you end up running into awkward questions about what we even mean by "area" in the first place.

 The kind of rectangular approximations this article is leading to, and the general tools like integration that emerge from it, end up being one path to rigorously defining what we mean by area.

+[4] The astute among you may worry about whether the errors in our approximations accumulate too much.
+You might say “Sure, sure, the difference between the true area of a ring as $2 \pi r \cdot \dr$ is only a small percentage of the area of that ring, and it only gets smaller as $dr$ approaches $0$, I get that.
+But how do we know that the sum of all these errors doesn’t remain significant as $dr$ approaches $0$?”

+If you wanted to be more precise and rigorous, you would show that the size of this error for each ring is bounded by some constant times $(dr)^2$, while the total number of rings is about $\frac{R}{dr}$, so the total size of the aggregate error is bounded by some constant times $\frac{R}{dr} (dr)^2 = R \cdot dr$.
+So as $dr$ goes to zero, the full aggregate error will indeed go to zero with it.]